emanuel2718/DarVIM/README.md

 -- support.
 Not just scrolling support like in PDF applications.

--- Hypothetical original list: local APPS = {'Notes'}
+-- Hypothetical original list: local APPS = {'Xcode'}

--- If we want to add Vim support to the 'Mail' application, simply add the --  application name into the @APPS list on darvim.lua local APPS = {'Notes', 'Mail'}
+-- If we want to add Vim support to the 'Notes' application, simply add the --  application name into the @APPS list on darvim.lua local APPS = {'Xcode', 'Notes'}
 -- Keep appending to the list as desired.
 See documentation above the variable inside --  darvim.lua for more information about application names.
 Examples included.
 ```